fabiosenracorrea/Trybe/07_JAVASCRIPT_ES6/readme.md

 ## What was covered here?

 As a further understanding of the capabilities of a software developer, this module is centered around learning new powerful features about Javascript, in order to write better 'bug-proof' programs.
-Especifically, it was covered:
+Specifically, it was covered:

 * [Var x Let, Arrow Functions & Template Literals](./7.1_Var-Let_Scopes_Arrow_Template)
 * [JS Objects](./7.2_JS-Objects)